jeroenterheerdt/HAsmartirrigation/README.md

 Evapotranspiration is calculated using the Penman - Monteith method.
 More details are in [Allen RG, Pereira LS, Raes D, Smith M (1998) Crop evapotranspiration](http://www.fao.org/3/X0490E/x0490e00.htm).
 This component uses the [PyETo module to calculate the fao56 evapotranspiration value](https://pyeto.readthedocs.io/en/latest/fao56_penman_monteith.html).

 ## Getting Open Weather Map API key
 Go to https://openweathermap.org and create an account.
 You can enter any company and purpose while creating an account.
 After creating your account, go to API Keys and get your key.
+If the key does not work right away, no worries.
+The email you should have received from OpenWeaterMap says it will be activated 'within the next couple of hours'.
+So if it does not work right away, be patient a bit.

 ## Getting Monthly ET values
 To get the monthly ET values use Rainmaster (US only), World Water & Climate Institute (worldwide) or another source that has this information for your area.